Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 In particular, Actalis looks for the “issuemail” property tag as specified in RFC 9495.
 Where the Relevant RRSet contains any “issuemail” Property Tags, Actalis recognizes the issuer-domain-name “**actalis.it**”, in the related Property Values, as granting authorization for S/MIME certificates issuance by Actalis.

-Actalis also implements MPIC as per §3.2.2.9 of the CABF TLS Baseline Requirements, and performs DNSSEC validation on all DNS queries associated with CAA record lookups performed by the Primary Network Perspective in compliance with 4.2 of the [SMBR].
+Actalis also implements MPIC as per §4.2.2 of the CABF S/MIME Baseline Requirements, and performs DNSSEC validation on all DNS queries associated with CAA record lookups performed by the Primary Network Perspective in compliance with 4.2 of the [SMBR].

 Actalis logs the results of the CAA checks.